The Second Mrs Kong: Act 1

 The setting is the World of Shadows, a realm of the dead where historical people and fictional characters can intermingle.
 Anubis transports the dead to the World of Shadows.
 The dead are permitted to relive selected moments from their past.
 One such moment is when Vermeer paints Pearl as the subject of his painting Girl with a Pearl Earring.
 Pearl first learns of the existence of the mythical giant ape King Kong after she hears his voice through the mirror that is in the room where Vermeer is painting.
 Kong himself is metaphysically trying to determine his identity while in denial of his own death.
 When he becomes aware of Pearl through the mirror, he becomes infatuated with her.

 Later in the Act, Pearl is residing in a "stockbroker's high-tech penthouse", and at one point sees an excerpt from the 1933 film of King Kong on television.
 Pearl decides to try to establish a connection with Kong.
 Kong determines to leave the World of Shadows to find Pearl in the World of the Living, with the help of Orpheus.

 Act 2

 Orpheus joins Kong in his quest as they leave the World of Shadows.
 Four female temptations assault them, and one severs Orpheus' head.
 At the entrance to the World of the Living, Kong and the Head of Orpheus ("all that remains") encounter the Sphinx, who challenges Kong.
 Kong passes the trial.
-Kong manages to contact Pearl by telephone, but Death of Kong, Kong's nemesis, attacks Kong, but Kong prevails in the fight.
+Kong manages to contact Pearl by telephone, but Death of Kong, Kong's nemesis, attacks Kong; Kong prevails in the fight.
 Kong and Pearl then try to meet and declare their love.
 However, they ultimately cannot touch each other.